Mikolas and Pagés help the Cardinals edge the Cubs 2-1

 Pedro Pagés hit a two-run homer for St. Louis, which improved to 4-1 against Chicago this season by taking two of three this weekend.

+The 25-year-old Pagés, who moved from Venezuela to the U.S. with his family when he was just a kid, had his father on hand for the series at Wrigley Field.
+Edgar Pagés watched his son hit his first major league homer in Friday’s 3-0 win and then saw him go deep again on Father’s Day.

+“We’ve been through a lot together,” Pedro Pagés said, “and just to do it in front of him.
+We had a minute on the field and we both just started crying.
+I started it first this time.
+It was my fault.
+But it just means a lot.”

-Taillon pitched six effective innings, but the Cubs’ lineup struggled again.
-They managed just six runs and 17 hits in the series.
+Taillon pitched six effective innings, but Chicago’s lineup struggled again.
+It managed just six runs and 17 hits in the series.

+Mikolas (5-6) threw 91 pitches, 60 for strikes.
+He said he’s being careful with his routine as the weather heats up in an effort to preserve his energy for the long season.

+“Definitely just not trying to do too much, not trying to overthink anything,” he said.
+“Just keep it simple.”

 Andrew Kittredge struck out Seiya Suzuki with a runner on third for the final out of the eighth.
-Ryan Helsley handled the ninth for his major league-best 24th save in 25 opportunities.
+Ryan Helsley handled the ninth for his major league-best 24th save.

-Pinch-hitter Patrick Wisdom flied out to the warning track in left with two runners on for the final out of the game.
+Pinch-hitter Patrick Wisdom flied out to the warning track in left with two runners on for the final out.

+“It was a light day offensively.
+We didn’t do enough to score runs,” manager Craig Counsell said.

+Helsley has been perfect since he blew his first opportunity of the season on March 30 at the Dodgers.
+He moved into a tie with Alex Reyes for the franchise record with 24 consecutive saves.

+“We’re not anywhere close to where we’re at right now without him doing what he’s doing,” Marmol said.

 Taillon (3-3) escaped a jam in the first when he struck out Nolan Arenado with two runners on.
-But Brandon Crawford hit a one-out double in the second and Pagés drove an 0-2 sweeper deep to left-center for his second homer of the season.
+But Brandon Crawford hit a one-out double in the second and Pagés drove an 0-2 sweeper deep to left-center.

 Mikolas retired his first nine batters before Mike Tauchman hit a leadoff single in the fourth.
 Two-out singles by Suzuki and Happ loaded the bases for Nico Hoerner, who bounced into an inning-ending fielder’s choice.